 - More multi-functional and climate-resilient deltas, supporting diverse and equitable food systems through better-aligned land and water policy and regulatory frameworks and investments, informed by appropriate adaptation technologies and practices, new scaling strategies and interventions, and institutions for managing stakeholder inequalities.

-- At least three policy interventions will have been formulated by government agencies in Asian mega-deltas and at least three development programs will have been designed based on increased understanding of drivers and trade-offs in change processes.
+- At least three policy interventions are formulated by government agencies in Asian mega-deltas and at least three development programs are designed based on increased understanding of drivers and trade-offs in change processes.

 |CLIMATE ADAPTATION & MITIGATION